PEDSnet/PEDSpace/README.md

     ·
     <a href="https://github.com/PEDSnet/PEDSpace/issues/new?labels=enhancement&template=feature-request---.md">Request Feature</a>
   </p>
-  <p>*PEDSpace is currently behind the CHOP firewall, meaning that you would need a VPN connection to view it.
+  <p>*PEDSpace is currently behind the CHOP firewall, meaning that you need a VPN connection to view.
 We eventually intend on making it publicly available.</p>
 </div>